robert-ish/actually-all-of-pypi/readme.md

 # actually-all-of-pypi
-> **WARNING: DO NOT RUN ANY OF THE THINGS FROM THIS LIBRARY UNLESS YOURE WILLING TO NUKE YOUR COMPUTER**
+> **WARNING: DO NOT RUN ANY OF THE THINGS FROM THIS LIBRARY UNLESS YOU'RE WILLING TO NUKE YOUR COMPUTER**

 Functions to install and import every package on PyPI.
 ## installation